AyeCode/geodir-multilingual/readme.txt

 == Changelog ==

+= 2.1.0.1 =
+* GeoDirectory Ninja forms confirm message are not translated - FIXED

 = 2.1.0.0 =
 * Register some dynamic strings for WPML translation - CHANGED
 * Changes for AyeCode UI compatibility - CHANGED